 Did you know that 1 in 3 new mums experiences postpartum urinary incontinence and over half of women over 50 suffer from some form of pelvic organ prolapse (where 1 or more of the organs in the pelvis slip down from their normal position and bulge into the vagina)?

-The key thing with returning to exercise postnatally is that there is no ‘one size fits all’ rule to follow.
+The key to running again after having your baby is that there is no ‘one size fits all’ rule to follow.
 Every birth is different, every body is different, every baby is different and all of these things will affect how your recovery goes and as a result how and when you can return to exercise.

-However, I would generally advise to wait until around 3 – 6 months postnatal to give your body a decent recovery time and minimise the risk of causing long term issues.
-If you wait 6 months it gives you time to build yourself up with low impact exercise and, crucially, learn how to control intra-abdominal pressure (IAP), which is created in high impact exercise like running.
+However, I would generally advise to wait until around 3 – 6 months before running again.
+This is to give your body a decent recovery time and minimise the risk of causing long term issues.
+If you wait 6 months, it gives you time to build yourself up with low impact exercise and, crucially, learn how to control intra-abdominal pressure (IAP), which is created in high impact exercise like running.
 Your level of control of IAP is actually more important than how many weeks (or months or years!) postnatal you are – plenty of people who haven’t been through a rehab programme after their babies have poor control over their abdominals or pelvic floor and therefore are likely to have almost as many problems with running as a new mum.

 The ideal first step in working out whether you are able to start running again is to visit a Women’s Health Physio so they can assess you internally and check your pelvic floor function and abdominals as well as an overview of your physical well being such as glut and hamstring function.
 They should perform a few assessments to give you an idea of whether running is a good option for you.